alwins0n/pmsm/README.md

 ## Output

+The current state which is the last sucessfully reduced state is available via `store.state`.

-Downstream of the store can take two forms:
+Furthermore the downstream of the store can take two forms:
-`Subscription` (targeted state downstream) or `Listener` (targeted message downstream)
+`Subscription` (targeted state downstream) or `Listener` (targeted message downstream).

 ### Subscription